mj-xmr/SolOptXMR/README.md

 You're meant to adjust them to match your specifics.

 ### Arrays
-Inside the `~/.config/solar/arrays.json` it's important to understand, that an array's parameter `surface_tilt` accepts degrees and 0 means laying flat horizontally on a roof, while 90 means hanging flat vertically on a wall.
+Inside the `~/.config/solar/arrays.json` it's important to understand, that an array's parameter `surface_tilt` accepts degrees and 0 means laying flat horizontally on a roof, while 90 means hanging flat vertically on an external wall.
 `surface_azimuth` uses 0 as north, 90 as east, 180 as south and 270 as west.

 ### Geo